Involutions of Azumaya algebras: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Zinovy Reichstein for introducing them to each other and recommending that they study involutions of Azumaya algebras from a topological point of view.
 They would like to thank Asher Auel for helpful conversations and good ideas, some of which appear in this paper.
 They owe an early form of an argument in \ref{subsec:quotient-scheme} to Sune Precht Reeh.
 The second author would like to thank Omar Antol\'in, Akhil Mathew, Mona Merling, Marc Stephan and Ric Wade for various conversations about equivariant classifying spaces, and Bert Guillou for a reference to the literature on equivariant model structures.
 The second author would like to thank Ben Antieau for innumerable valuable conversations about Azumaya algebras from the topological point of view, and would like to thank Gwendolyn Billett for help in deciphering \cite{giraud_cohomologie_1971}.
+We also thank the referees for many valuable suggestions.